Corruption in Sudan: Ministry of Finance and budgeting

 In January 2014, the Sudanese Ministry of Finance was accused by El Tahir Abdel Gayoum, an auditing body, of omitting £s.16 billion in liabilities from its ledger.
 The auditors noted other irregularities, including the retention by ministries of $12.1 million in funds intended for the finance ministry, the spending of extra-budgetary funds by some government units, the retention of consultants whose contracts had not been renewed, the retention on the payroll of former government employees, and the awarding of bids by influential government figures to associates at above-market prices and without written contracts.

 In March 2014, economic minister Adel Abdel Aziz, held the Ministry of Finance responsible for Sudan's poor showing on international corruption indexes.
 He accused the Ministry of Finance of mismanaging the budget and of administrative negligence and said that the Ministry uses political power to force tenders, bribery, royalties, and allocation of lands to their benefit.

 The Sudanese budget is alleged to be completely opaque and therefore easily allow embezzlement.
-Sudan was ranked lowest score in all East Africa on the 2010 Open Budget Index.
+Sudan was ranked lowest score in all of East Africa on the 2010 Open Budget Index.
 According to the United States sources, over US$2 billion of public funding was embezzled in 2008.
 The entire military budget is undisclosed, allowing for no insight into spending.

-Tax collection in Sudan is characterized as lacking rule of law where the politically connected are given breaks, but all others suffer unjustly high taxes.
+Tax collection in Sudan is characterized as lacking the rule of law where the politically connected are given breaks, but all others suffer unjustly high taxes.
 There is no uniform tax code across the country, leading many to misreport incomes and apply creative methods to cheat taxes.
-In addition, the one agency involved in fixing the tax code lacks necessary resources and independence to sufficiently improve the tax environment.
+In addition, the one agency involved in fixing the tax code lacks the necessary resources and independence to sufficiently improve the tax environment.